fedenunez/playwright-angularjs-extensions/README.md

 ### Matcher: `toHaveNgValue()`

-Assert that an element's ng-model evaluates to the expected value:
+Assert that an element's ng-model evaluates to the expected value.

+**Important (Strict Mode):** This matcher follows Playwright's strict mode.
+If the provided locator resolves to more than one element, the assertion will fail.
+Always ensure your locator is unique before calling `toHaveNgValue`.

 ```typescript
 // Text input